 Editor’s Note: Brett Schulte recently noticed this report transcribed online among the James H. Lane Papers at the Auburn University Archives web site.
 Permission was asked for and granted by Auburn University Libraries, Department of Special Collections & University Archives to reproduce these transcriptions here at The Siege of Petersburg Online.
 These transcriptions are copyrighted by Auburn University Libraries, Department of Special Collections & University Archives and may not be reproduced without their express written consent.
 The transcription attribution reads as follows: “Transcriptions made by Terri Stout-Stevens, Pfafftown, NC, in 1997 and 1998.
 Edited by Marty Olliff, Assistant Archivist, Auburn University, who takes all responsibility for any errors.”

-Unpublished Report of Captain J. A. Summers, 33rd North Carolina, Lane’s Brigade, of operations August 18, 18641
+Unpublished Report of Captain James A. Summers, 33rd North Carolina, Lane’s Brigade, of operations August 18, 18641

 Hd Qrs 33rd N.C.T.

 In obedience to orders I beg leave to make the following report of the action of the 33rd N.C.
 Regt.
 On the 18th of August 1864.